David Zweig

 David Zweig is a Canadian social scientist, academic, and author.
-He is a Distinguished Visiting professor in the Taipei School of Economics and Political Science at National Tsinghua University, Professor Emeritus at the Hong Kong University of Science and Technology, and for 10 years was an adjunct professor at the National University of Defense Technology.
-He also serves as a Vice President of the Center for China and Globalization.
+He is a Distinguished Visiting professor in the Taipei School of Economics and Political Science at National Tsing Hua University, and professor emeritus at the Hong Kong University of Science and Technology.
+He also served as a Vice President of the Center for China and Globalization.

-Zweig has authored four books, including Internationalizing China: Domestic Interests and Global Linkages, China’s Brain Drain to the United States, and Agrarian Radicalism in China, 1968–1981, and has edited seven books, including Globalization and China’s Reforms, and Sino-U.S. Energy Triangles: Resource Diplomacy under Hegemony.
-His research interests include China's talent migration, reverse brain gain, China's political economy, energy policy, foreign economic policy, China's resource diplomacy, Sino-American relations, China's ties to East Asia, and Hong Kong-Mainland relations.
-He was the Founding Director, Center on China's Transnational Relations, HKUST, 2004–10 and directed it from 2015 to 2019.
+Zweig has authored five books, including "The War for Chinese Talent in America: The Politics of Technology and Knowledge in Sino-American Relations," Internationalizing China: Domestic Interests and Global Linkages, China's Brain Drain to the United States, and Agrarian Radicalism in China, 1968–1981, and has edited seven books, including Globalization and China's Reforms, and Sino-U.S. Energy Triangles: Resource Diplomacy under Hegemony.
+His areas of expertise include China's talent migration, foreign economic policy, energy policy, resource diplomacy, returnees and new diaspora, and Hong Kong-Mainland Relations.
+He was the Founding Director, Center on China's Transnational Relations, HKUST, 2004–10 and directed it from 2004 to 2019.

 Zweig was a Senior Fellow of the Asia Pacific Foundation of Canada (2013–15), a non-resident fellow of the Pacific Council on International Policy, 2006–2009, and President of the Hong Kong Political Science Association, 2008–10.